friflo/ECS-wiki/docs/query.md

 ## Projects prior v3.1.0

+Projects prior v3.1.0 did not throw `StructuralChangeException`'s.
-In case updating existing projects prior to **v3.1.0** and now observing `StructuralChangeException`'s the old behavior can be retained for specific queries with:
+In case updating existing projects prior to **v3.1.0** and now observing `StructuralChangeException`'s the old behavior can be retained for specific queries to enable incremental migration with:
 ```cs
     query.ThrowOnStructuralChange = false;
 ```
+After fixing a query loop the `ThrowOnStructuralChange = false` workaround should be removed!

 <br/>